drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 ## Why is some code in separate libraries?

 When you run the `import sympy` command you are telling Python that you want to use a specific set of tools.
 You will see other examples of this throughout this book.
 One of the advantages of having code in libraries is that it is more efficient for Python to only use what is needed.
 There are two types of Python libraries:

 - Those that are part of the so called "standard library": these are part of Python itself.

 - Those that are completely separate: `sympy` is one such example of this.

-This separation allows for the development of tools to be not dependent on each other.
+This separation allows for the development of tools to be independent of each other.
 The developers of `sympy` do not need to coordinate with the developers of Python to make new releases of the software.

 ## Why do we need to use sympy?

 `sympy` is the library for symbolic mathematics.
 There are other python libraries for carrying out mathematics in Python.
 For example, compute the value of the following expression:

 $$
     (\sqrt{2} + 2) ^ 2 - 2